How to use SP_CONFIGURE in SQL Server

 So yes, really, a post about sp_configure.

-(Want more SQL Server Tips?
-Subscribe to my RSS feed to get updated with content like this in the future.)
+Want more SQL Server Tips?
+Subscribe to the RSS feed here and get content like this in the future.
+Sign up for the spam-free list to the right.

 What is SP_CONFIGURE?

 Simply put – it’s a tool to display and change SQL Server settings.
-It seems to me that a lot of reluctant and newer DBAs are well versed in the GUI based configuration options but not always changing them through a query (or even viewing them).
+A lot of reluctant and newer DBAs are well versed in the GUI based configuration options.
+But not always so knowledgeable about changing them through a query.
+And even there, not everyone knows which defaults are good and which aren’t.
 Not all options are changed through a GUI, some are only changeable through sp_configure – read on to learn some tips to using it better.

 How do I use SP_CONFIGURE?

-Well it depends on what you are trying to do.
-Here are some tips for each use:
+It depends on what you are trying to do.
+Here are some tips for the various uses cases.

 Take a look at your SQL Settings?
 Open a query window and just type and run sp_configure; you’ll likely get a partial list of settings.
 To see them all you have to enable an option called ‘Show Advanced Options’